Sahityaaryan/concepts/CONCEPTS.md

 3. *Unique subsequences*: Here you have to understand that if a character is repeating in further string then what could be the possible duplicate subsequence will it formed?
     - For example take "saa" here what will be the duplicate subsequence and the answer is 2 or (the number of subsequence possible before the first occurence of the repeated character because that is the only common subseqeuences which will be formed exactly same with the second occurence of the repeated character)
     - To prove my point let's delve futher the subsequence before first occurence of 'a' is only two ('', 's) now if you see the complete subsequences it will be like this {'', 's', 'a', 'a','sa', 'sa', 'aa', 'saa'} so the above two subsequence are repeating with both occurences (''-> 'a' , 'a' :::: 's'-> 'sa' , 'sa')

+# Bit Manipulation

+1. 1s complement - just replace all the 1s from the 0s and vice versa from the bit form of the number
+2. 2s complement - add one in the binary you got after 1s complement.
+3. n >> k == n/(2^k)
+4. A negative number is stored in the form of 2s complement
+5. working of a not oeprator (written at the back of the copy)
+6. *check the ith bit* : num & (1 << i-1) or (num >> i-1) & 1

 # Patters for coding